firezone/firezone/terraform/examples/README.md

   one or more Firezone Gateways in a single GCP VPC that is configured with a Cloud NAT for egress.
 Read this if you're looking to deploy Firezone Gateways behind a single, shared static IP address on GCP.

+### Azure

+- [NAT Gateway](./azure/nat-gateway): This example shows how to deploy one or more Firezone Gateways in a single Azure Vnet that is configured with a NAT gateway for egress.
+Read this if you're looking to deploy Firezone Gateways behind a single, shared static IP address on Azure.